MrQauckQauck/Pi5-Local-Host-Dashboard/README.md

 A professional, web-based dashboard for monitoring Raspberry Pi 5 system metrics in real-time.
 Perfect for educational demonstrations and system administration.

+# Note:

+SMART data is not available for microSD cards because they lack the firmware and controller logic to track and report health metrics like hard drives or SSDs.
+To monitor SD card health, you need to rely on indirect methods such as checking for read/write errors, monitoring performance, or running file system checks.
+However, if you are using an SSD, SMART should work — I have been able to test it successfully so far.

 ## Features

 ### CPU Monitoring